MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_MAP_LOSS**

 * A reactant has been lost from an equation, because it was present on both sides of the equation with the same stoichiometric coefficient.
-As a consequence, the mapped reactions likely differ from the source reaction, which is possibly the most severe problem that can be encountered.
+As a consequence, the mapped reactions differ from the source reaction by its number of reactants, which is possibly the most severe problem that can be encountered here.
 * This code is not reported for empty reactions.
 * _Suggested model improvement_: Work on the metabolites to enforce the distinction between the one in the left and right terms of the equation.
 It cannot be excluded that the problem arises from a mistake in the MNXref reconciliation, that should be reported here (thanks in advance).
+Some polymer noatation are known to cause this problem.

 **REAC_MAP_PROTON_SALAD**